PlaidWeb/Publ/example_site/content/manual/Template format.md

 * **`body`** and **`more`**: The text above and below the fold, respectively

-    These properties can be used directly, or they can be used as functions which affect the content rendering.
-For example:
+    These properties can be used directly, or they can be used as functions which affect the content rendering, for example for [image renditions](/image-renditions).

-    ([TODO](https://github.com/fluffy-critter/Publ/issues/9): actually figure out what the arguments will be; this will be stuff like image renditions, auto-excerpts, etc.)

 * All headers on the [entry file](/entry-format) are available